OlganeOlga/JSbasedRamVerk/README.md

   try {
     // Connect the client to the server	(optional starting in v4.7) await client.connect();
-    // Send a ping to confirm a successful connection await client.db("admin").command({ ping: 1 });
+    // Send a ping to confirm a successful anslutning await client.db("admin").command({ ping: 1 });
     console.log("Pinged your deployment.
 You successfully connected to MongoDB!");
   } finally {